Supporting The Entire Community

 If you’re interested in learning more about obtaining a Medicaid/Medicare waiver and Self-Direction through OPWDD (Office of People with Developmental Disabilities), please contact Cayle White, 14Y’s Benefits Coordinator, at CWhite@14streety.org .

-Looking for inclusive youth activities* for fall and winter?
+Looking for inclusive youth activities* for winter?

 *Open to all abilities, including children with disabilities/special needs or children who need any additional supports.

 We’re excited to announce the 14Y Youth Center, an all-day, inclusive, in-person program for students in kindergarten through grade 5 to attend on the days when they are participating in virtual learning.

 Mondays – Fridays | 8:00 AM – 3:00 PM | Extended Day 3:00 – 5:00 PM

 Registration is open, but spots are limited.
 Secure your child’s spot today.

 14Y Youth Programs is excited to announce the 14Y Youth Center, an all-day, in-person program for students in kindergarten through grade 5 to attend on the days when they are participating in virtual learning.